-Credits Recurrence Duration Language Level Version 5 Each summer term 1 semester German 3 1
+Credits Grading scale Recurrence Duration Language Level Version 5 Grade to a tenth Each summer term 1 term German 3 1

 Mandatory T-INFO-101986 Algorithms for Planar Graphs 5 CR Wagner

 A planar graph is defined as a graph that can be drawn in the plane such that no edges intersect.
 Planar graphs have many interesting properties that can be used to solve several problems in a particularly simple, fast and elegant way.
 In addition, some problems that are (NP-)hard in general graphs can be efficiently solved in planar graphs.
 The lecture presents a selection of these problems and corresponding algorithmic approaches.